 Coyotes pose a problem throughout the United States.
 These predatory animals have adapted to urban landscapes in addition to their native rural lands.
 They pose a danger not only to pets but also to humans.
+However, coyote attacks on people are very rare.
 The first step in dealing with coyotes is being able to recognize them.

 The coyote is a member of the canidae (dog) family along with wolves, jackals, coyotes, foxes and domestics dogs.
 At first glance, a coyote might appear to be a dog, but upon closer examination, you’ll notice telltale differences:

 - Long, lanky legs